 Regulatory Change Event has the meaning given in clause 4.7.2.

-Regulatory Year means each year during the Fourth Access Arrangement Period beginning on 1 January and ending on 31 December.
+Regulatory Year means each year during the Fourth Access Arrangement Period including the First Regulatory Year and otherwise beginning on 1 January and ending on 31 December.

 Related Body Corporate means a related body corporate as defined in the Corporations Act.